LlmDl/SponsorPlugins/TownyWaypointTravel.md

   # When true, a player is always allowed to visit their nation's capital using /t spawn or /n spawn.
   spawning_allowed_to_nation_capital: `false`

+towns:

+  # A list of town names that players will be allowed to spawn to by default.
+  # If you want to have a server city accessible to all from the start, this is where you would put that town name.
+  default_towns: ''

 lang:
   you_cannot_spawn: You have not visited %s yet, you cannot fast travel to this location.